Deepa is a freelance researcher and journalist. She writes and makes documentaries and videos.

 Q: Coming back to the Charles Darwin legacy, how exactly are you related to Charles Darwin?

 My mother’s mother was born as Nora Darwin.
 And I knew my grandmother very well.
 And she was a granddaughter of Charles Darwin.
-And she also edited his dairy and some of his books.
+And she also edited his diary and some of his books.
 So she was a scholar of him actually.
 I feel a close connection also because working on environmental issues I feel the concept of ecology came partly through his words.
 So I feel, he must have a met a lot of indigenous people.
 For his time, he had a relatively very well understanding that these were human beings such as you and me.

 Q: And what kind of a man he was?
 Did she tell you about that?